Bugfix42/cards.py/README.md

 ## Requirements

 This project strives to keep dependencies at an absolute minimum.
+All dependencies will be automatically installed when you install the package.

   * Python 3.5+
   * [docopt](https://github.com/docopt/docopt) - provides a nicer command-line interface

+Dependencies are managed through `pyproject.toml` and will be installed automatically when you install the package.

 ## Browser support